embedly/embedly-python/README.rst

     <embedly.models.Url at 0x10223d950>

 ``preview``
+  **Preview is no longer available to new users and has been replaced by extract.**

   Corresponds to the `Preview endpoint
   <http://embed.ly/docs/endpoints/1/preview>`_.
 Passes back a simple object
   that allows you to retrieve a title, description, content, html and a list of